What Does A Water Softener Do?

 What Types Are There?

-There are several different options of softeners; however, the best option is a softener that uses ion exchange.
+There are several different options for softeners; however, the best option is a softener that uses ion exchange.
 Ion exchange is the technology most commonly used in water softeners.

 What Size Do I Need?

--Your MEP engineer should work directly with softener representative to ensure it is properly sized.
+- Your MEP engineer should work directly with the softener representative to ensure it is properly sized.

 How Much Do They Cost?